Di-Twin/Meal-Generator/README.md

 ## Security

-- All API endpoints are protected with authentication
 - Environment variables are used for sensitive configuration
 - Input validation is performed on all requests
 - Rate limiting is implemented to prevent abuse